Ricette di Sicilia

 - 1

-In a large bowl, whisk together the eggs, sugar, spices, marmalade, crushed biscuits, cocoa, honey, melted lard and butter over a bain-marie.
+In a large bowl, whisk together the eggs, sugar, spices, marmalade, crushed biscuits, cocoa powder, honey, melted lard, and butter.

 - 2

-Gradually sift in the flour, then add the baking ammonia and milk, mixing until you get a smooth, soft dough.
+Gradually sift in the flour, then add the baking ammonia and milk, stirring until you have a smooth, soft dough.

 - 3

-Cover with a cloth and let the dough rest for about an hour.
+Cover the dough with a cloth and leave it to rest for about an hour.

 - 4

-Spoon dollops of the mixture onto a baking tray lined with greaseproof paper, shaping them into ovals and spacing them about 3cm apart.
+Spoon dollops of the mixture onto a baking tray lined with parchment, shaping them into oval forms spaced about 3cm apart.

 - 5

-Bake at 160°C for 20 minutes until the biscuits have risen and are slightly firm to the touch.
+Bake at 160°C for 20 minutes, until the biscuits have puffed up and are just firm to the touch.

 - 6